tonylindeberg/pyscsp/README.md

-# pyscsp : Scale-Space Toolbox in Python
+# pyscsp : Scale-Space Toolbox for Python

 Contains the following subpackages: